This Site Was Built With You In Mind!

 There are some clear signs that your oxygen sensor is no longer functioning.
 They can include:

 This is an O2 sensor on a Honda Pilot

-If it has failed, than consider ordering your replacement part online through a reliable wholesaler such as Amazon or one of their venders to obtain a high quality OEM or aftermarket part at a reasonable price and with an easy return policy if needed.
+If it has failed, then consider ordering your replacement part online through a reliable wholesaler such as Amazon or one of their vendors to obtain a high-quality OEM or aftermarket part at a reasonable price and with an easy return policy if needed.

-Once your part has arrived than all you will need is one or two automotive wrenches or oxygen sensor sockets to accomplish the job, I recommend using the heavy duty low profile O2 socket because it's short and durable, it can easily access almost any oxygen sensor and will not spread apart like the tall chrome O2 sensor socket.
+Once your part has arrived, all you need is one or two automotive wrenches or oxygen sensor sockets to accomplish the job.
+I recommend using the heavy-duty low profile O2 socket because it's short and durable.
+It can easily access almost any oxygen sensor.
+It will not spread apart like the tall chrome O2 sensor socket.
 Again, reference your car's manual for exact instructions.

-With the abundance of sensors and technical gadgetry on today's vehicles it can seem fairly intimidating to do the work yourself, especially if you need to transfer the connector from the bad oxygen sensor to the new one.
-I recommend transferring one wire at a time instead of removing all the wires at once.
+With the abundance of sensors and technical gadgetry on today's vehicles, it can seem somewhat intimidating to do the work yourself, especially if you need to transfer the connector from the failed oxygen sensor to the new one.
+I recommend moving one wire at a time instead of removing all the wires at once.

-Fortunately, an oxygen sensor is one of the easier parts to replace, so if you do the work yourself you will save time and money as well as gain an important sense of achievement.
-Go ahead you Weekend Warrior, you can do it!
+Fortunately, an oxygen sensor is one of the more manageable parts to replace, so if you do the work yourself, you will save time, money, and gain an important sense of achievement.
+Go ahead, you Weekend Warrior, you can do it!

 These two O2 sensors on this Honda CRV are pretty rusted.comments powered by Disqus